zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 [Msdiv 154] (#msdiv154) {#msdiv154 .ref .msdiv} (18-35)

 [APZ 154.1] (#apz154 .1) {#apz154 .1 .ref .apz} "To arrive at the objective
-What is the objective, says Nirvana.
-Something that All editors were compelled by the exclusion of all the subtleties, the craving was depleted Nirvana is the Nirvana, which is Viraganam.
+What is the objective, says Nibbana.
+Something that All editors were compelled by the exclusion of all the subtleties, the craving was depleted Nibbana is the Nibbana, which is Viraganam.
 Receiving it in order to arrive at the objective Akushala, for the purpose of prophecy, to touch, to be prophesy, to touch By effort, strictly to take the vastinous doctrines, to provoking the doctrines With the courageous courageous incarnation of Kushal Dharma